 The Company has historically negotiated and settled similar claims with third-party payors.
 Although the Company's practice in resolving disputes with other similar large commercial payors has generally led to agreed settlement amounts substantially less than the originally claimed amount, there can be no assurance that the Company will be successful in a similar settlement amount in any ongoing or future dispute.
 Historical settlement amounts and payment time periods may not be indicative of the final settlement terms with Anthem, if any.
-Management disputes this claim of recoupment with Anthem in substantial part based on expired statutes of limitations and seeks to offset any amounts owed by Anthem to the Company.
-The Company has an accrual for the estimated probable loss for this matter as of June 30, 2022 and December 31, 2021.
+Management disputes this claim of recoupment with Anthem in full, with offsets for amounts owed by Anthem to the Company.
+Management had previously established an accrual for the estimated probable loss for this matter.
+During the quarter ended September 30, 2022, the Company reversed this accrual for a portion of the matter in view of applicable statute of limitations and has reflected this change in revenue within discontinued operations.